TadiT7/treble_experimentations_wiki/Nokia-8.1-(X7).md

 ***
 ## Additional Notes

+Nokia X7 sold in China (TA-1131) doesn't have NFC hardware.

 Nokia X7 / 8.1 are too difficult to flash custom ROM.
 When flashing, please ensure the vbmeta from PNX stock firmware need to be flashed with both disabling parameters as well.